logankilpatrick/wgschool/content/home.md

 to be on the safe side, we suggest logging in a little bit early.
 The details (room and password) of each Zoom session will be emailed to registrants in any given course.

-Before each Zoom session that is part of a course, all participants must read/watch the required materials.
+Before each course Zoom session, all participants must read/watch the required materials.
 In Zoom sessions we will guide participants through a series of hands-on exercises.

+Several courses will not follow this format and will be online Zoom lectures without any pre-recorded materials.

 We suggest that all participants use a dual-screen setup if possible: presenter's materials on one screen, your workspace on another.
 We also suggest to use a good headset/microphone.